soxueren/atsd/api/data/alerts/delete.md

 ## Description

-Delete specified alerts by id from the database.
+Delete specified alerts by id from the memory store.

 ## Request